Seite wählen

 Préverenges offers quite a big sandy beach, close to Morges.
 (Picture: Internaut)

-On a nice summer day – not too hot, perpaps – it is a good idea to talk a walk from Morges towards Préverenges.
+On a nice summer day – not too hot, perpaps – it is a good idea to talk a walk from Morges towards Préverenges, all along the lakefront.
 It may take you 35 minutes or so, always along the shore of Lake Geneva.

 The last bit will take you through a forrest.
 Before reaching the main part of Préverenges beach, you have the chance to spot some sandy places in this region that are not as occupied as the big beach itself.